psinthong/AsterixDB-SNLP/README.md

         l  Name of the library
         p  Path to library zip bundle

 Above is a sample output and explains the usage and the required parameters.
 Each library has a name and is installed under a dataverse.
 Recall that we had created a dataverse by the name - "feeds" prior to creating our datatypes and dataset.
-We shall name our library - "snlplib", but ofcourse, you may choose another name.
+We shall name our library - "snlp", but ofcourse, you may choose another name.

-You may download the pre-packaged library here​ and place the downloaded library (a zip bundle) at a convenient location on your disk.
+You may place the pre-packaged library(a zip bundle generated using this codebase) at a convenient location on your disk.
 To install the library, use the Managix install command.
 An example is shown below.

     $ managix install -n my_asterix -d feeds -l snlp -p <put the absolute path of the library zip bundle here>